-This aspect of art modeling was the hardest to do, after all I was a “newbie” and had no experience at modeling other than that first private art group in Elgin.
-I decided to start a separate art modeling resume separate from my other resumes.
+This aspect of art modelling was the hardest to do, after all I was a newbie and had no experience at modelling other than that first private art group in Elgin.
+I decided to start a separate art modelling resume separate from my other resumes.
 I used the Elgin art group as my first entry.
 I also added some of my more recent regular jobs as working experience.
 It would turn out to be a blessing in getting some work in the beginning of my newfound career.

 Cold Calling the local colleges and universities

 The best way to actually get work in this field is to do it the old fashioned way, pick up the phone and start calling the schools.
 I found this out early on in my attempts to get work.
 I heard from a local college that a nearby community college used nude models in their life /figure drawing classes.
 I wasted no time and made a call to the college.
 After being switched around to a few different people, I finally made contact with the art teacher for the class.
 She literally said I must have been reading her mind.
 I was hired for the next class on Wednesday of that week.
 She was an older woman, very pleasant.
 She thanked me for calling her and being available on short notice.
 The session went great, and after I changed back into my street clothing, she asked me back the next two weeks!!
 I was really on the path of an art model now and had more items to add to my resume.

 The best way to get work is word of mouth

 After working almost three years as an art model, I have found the best way to get work is from word of mouth from other artists and teachers that you have worked with.
 For me, the majority of my work has come from this method.